 What Is The Largest State East Of The Mississippi

-Dec 06, 2025 · 12 min read
+12 min read

 Imagine standing atop Cadillac Mountain in Maine, watching the sunrise paint the Atlantic horizon with vibrant hues.
-Or picture yourself hiking through the ancient forests of the Adirondacks in New York, where the air is thick with the scent of pine and damp earth.
+Day to day, or picture yourself hiking through the ancient forests of the Adirondacks in New York, where the air is thick with the scent of pine and damp earth.
 These are just glimpses of the vast landscapes that define the eastern United States, a region rich in history, culture, and natural beauty.
 But which state reigns supreme in terms of sheer size east of the Mississippi River?

 Understanding Georgia's Size and Geography